Ghepes/zero-media-wordpress/README.md

 Report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team will help validate, triage, and handle any security vulnerabilities.

+== Installation ==
+1. Unzip the plugin archive on your computer
+2. Upload `zero-media-wordpress` directory to yours `/wp-content/plugins/` directory
+3. Activate the plugin through the 'Plugins' menu in WordPress
+4. The 'Zero Media Wordpress Info' menu or the option to set and add external media is in the Wordpress Media Library.

+== Setings External Media Files to Media Library WP ==

+1. Enter in the menu - Media Library Wordpress from the admin Menu.
+2. Go to images in the media library.
+3. Press the Media Bridge generator button.
+(The message Media File has been generated successfully. - appears)
+4. Go back in Media Library - and choose Media File generated and enter in the File, now you can add External Urls in the section where it says attach External URL.
+5. Press the button where it says, Save External Media File.
+(The message External Media File has been Saved successfully. - appears)

+== Frequently Asked Questions ==
+**What is Zero Media Wordpress? **
+Zero Media Wordpress is a brand-new for the WordPress platform

+== Frequently Asked Questions ==

+What is Zero Media WordPress?
+Zero Media WordPress is a new plugin for the WordPress platform that replaces local media with external links.

+Can the Zero Media WordPress plugin be used with WordPress Multisite?

+Yes!

+Is this plugin compatible with PHP 8?

+Yes!

+Is it safe to use this plugin on a live website?

+Yes, the plugin only changes media links to external sources without altering your website content.

+What else can the plugin change apart from images?

+The plugin can replace all media in the library, including PDFs, videos, GIFs, ZIP files, MP3s, and MP4s.

+How can I report security bugs?

+Report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team will help validate, triage, and handle any security vulnerabilities.

 == Screenshots ==

+== Changelog ==
 == Changelog == = 1.0 = Initial release.

 = 1.0.1 = Tested with WordPress 5.8 and WooCommerce 5.5.1.